Message for our friends and clients More Information

 - Does the site and content inspire the user to take action and proceed (whether the goal is to buy or request more information)?

 - Are CTA's (calls to action) used to prompt the user and lead them to proceed?

 - Does the content show users how this product/service will solve their unique issues (how do the features provide benefit to the user)?

 A well-developed website will include the integration of specific marketing techniques that compel a user to take action and purchase.
-The content will not just "tell" users how the product/service works, but will play upon how this product/service will "solve the user's unique issues."
+The content will not just "tell" users how the product/service works, but will play upon how this product/service will "solve the user's unique issues" with an emotional appeal.